aspose-html/aspose-html-reference-tutorials/content/english/net/html-extensions-and-conversions/convert-html-to-doc-docx/_index.md

 Aspose.HTML for .NET is a library that enables .NET developers to manipulate and process HTML documents programmatically.

 ### Where can I find Aspose.HTML documentation?
-You can find the official documentation [here](https://reference.aspose.com/html/net/).
+You can find the documentation [here](https://reference.aspose.com/html/net/).

 ### Is Aspose.HTML for .NET available for a free trial?
 Yes, you can get a free trial version from [this link](https://releases.aspose.com/).